-also indicate that an increase in the value of imports of one transactions containing items.
+The occurrence of frequent item sets is common within transactions containing items.
 Frequent item sets are simply groups of items that often occur together in a data set.
 The data on imports of pharmaceuticals contains various associations.
 It was observed that the product group Antibiotics is associated to a number of other combinations of product groups which implies that within the various item sets, there exists an Antibiotic.
 It also implies that an antibiotic is a common conclusion to many product groups imported into the country.